 The responsibilities of the EOC are set out in its Charter and includes the strategic and reputational risk categories.
 The EOC meets at least monthly.

-The EOC prepares the Risk Appetite Statement, the Quantitative Risk Appetite and Tolerance Limits, and presents these to the Board's Risk Committee for approval at least annually.
+The EOC reviews and challenges the Risk Appetite Statement, the Quantitative Risk Appetite and Tolerance Limits, and presents these to the Board's Risk Committee for approval at least annually.

 Credit Committee